EsteemedIO/styleguide.esteemed.io/web-elements.md

 Alt text is a way to label images, and it's especially important for people who can’t see the images on our website.
 Alt text should describe the image in a brief sentence or two.

-For more on how and why we use alt text, read the Accessibility section.

 ### Buttons

 Buttons should always contain actions.
 The language should be clear and concise.
 Capitalize every word, including articles.
 It’s OK to use an ampersand in button copy.